Account Abstraction Recovery Interface

 * MUST call `recover` on the `provider`.

-* MUST update the account owner to `newOwner` if `proof` verification succeeds.
+* MUST update the account access according to `subject` if `proof` verification succeeds.

-* MUST return `true` if the ownership recovery is successful.
+* MUST return `true` if the access recovery is successful.

 *